oldD0g/budget-analysis/README.md

 to spend on various categories.
 It can help after the fact to determine whether you stuck to a budget.

+# Getting Started:
+* Set up your db.php with your database settings
+* Go to the setup.php file, this will create a database table ready for budget data
+* Go to selectdata.php to load in some data
+* Load up the file summarise.php and start analysing!

+At the bottom of each page, there are a set of buttons to control the system.
+A good starting point will be "Upload data".
+Data is expected to be comma separated, in the form:

+date,amount,description

+Once you have some data loaded, you will want to browse through it and identify some common transactions, to add categories and strings to match those categories.
+For instance, if you often buy take away food at "BACKOFBEYOND GRILL", you will probably want to click "Edit categories" and create a category called "Takeaway".
+Then click "Edit category guesses" and set up "BACKOFBEYOND GRILL" as a string for "Takeaway".
+To apply that to your imported data, you can then click on "Re-apply guesses".
+"Re-apply guesses" can be run anytime and will only alter the category of transactions that are "Uncategorised".
 ## How to get started/install it?
 You need to create a MySQL database and create two tables in it: